Emotion Cognizance Improves Health Fake News Identification: Empirical Study

 For the lexicon, we use the NRC Intensity Emotion Lexicon \cite{mohammad2017word} which has data in the 3-tuple form outlined earlier.
-For simplicity, we filter the lexicon to retain only one entry per word, choosing the emotion entry with which the word has the highest intensity; this filtered out around 22\% of entries in our lexicon.
-This filtering entails that each word in $D$ can only introduce up to one extra token in $D'$; the emotionization using the filtered corpus was seen to lengthen documents by an average of 2\%, a very modest increase in document size.
-To put it in perspective, only around one in fifty words triggered the lexicon label attachment step.
+For simplicity, we filter the lexicon to retain only one entry per word, choosing the emotion entry with which the word has the highest intensity.
+This filtering entails that each word in $D$ can only introduce up to one extra token in $D'$.
+To mention concrete statistics, out of 1923 word sense entries that satisfy the threshold $\tau = 0.6$, our filter-out-non-best heuristic filtered out 424 entries (i.e., 22\%); thus, only slightly more than one-fifth of entries were affected.
+This heuristic to filter out all-but-one entry per word was motivated by the need to ensure that document structures be not altered much (by the introduction of too many lexicon words), so assumptions made by the downstream data representation learning procedure such as document well-formedness are not particularly disadvantaged.
+The emotionization using the filtered corpus was seen to lengthen documents by an average of 2\%, a very modest increase in document size.
+To put it in perspective, only around one in fifty words triggered the lexicon label attachment step, on an average.
 Interestingly, there was only a slight difference in the lengthening of document across the classes; while fake news documents were seen to be enlarged by $2.2\%$ on average, legitimate news articles recorded an average lengthening by $1.8\%$.
-For e.g., out of 1923 word sense entries that satisfy the threshold $\tau = 0.6$, our filter-out-non-best heuristic filtered out 424 entries (i.e., 22\%); thus, only slightly more than one-fifth of entries were affected.
-This heuristic to filter out all-but-one entry per word was motivated by the need to ensure that document structures be not altered much (by the introduction of too many lexicon words), so assumptions made by the downstream data representation learning procedure such as document well-formedness are not particularly disadvantaged.
+This provides very weak, but initial evidence, that fake news has slightly more emotional content than real ones.